 Paul: The challenge for manufacturers is that in the marketplace you’ll continue to see people pushing the far edges of what can be done.
 Car manufacturers are all over lithium-ion battery technology right now, and certainly, it plays some part with the green energy people.
 Take it all into account, and the maturing of lithium-ion batteries has a lot of potential.
 We’ll most certainly see a progression of capacity, but there will also be trade-offs that can be made with positive effects.

 Editor’s Note: We saw this with the introduction of battery packs using 21700 cells from both of these manufacturers and orthers.

 Currently, you don’t see power tools using prismatic cells (the non-cylindrical form factors), but there is probably room to go down that path.
 Three years ago, people would have said 12V and 18V 2.0Ah and 4.0Ah battery packs were a pipe dream.
 Now, gains in the manufacturing process and the new chemistries involved have allowed advanced packs like this to be made.

 We want to thank both Jason and Paul for agreeing to be interviewed about battery technology…Um, particularly since neither was aware we were interviewing the other for this article.
 (Don’t worry, we let them both check it out to make sure we got all our details correct.)
 It’s hard work and innovation from guys like this (and their teams) that help bring the tools we love to market.

-If you are a product manager and have an interesting story to share about how a particular tool or technology works, please feel free to send us a note at [email protected], and we can consider using it in a future article or contacting you to get more information.
+If you are a product manager and have an interesting story to share about how a particular tool or technology works, please feel free to send us a note at [email protected], and we can consider using it in a future article or contact you to get more information.